allenai/allennlp/tutorials/getting_started/getting_started.md

 ## Once You've Installed

-A lot of the most common functionality can be accessed through the command line tool `allennlp/run`:
+If you just want to use the models and helper classes that are included with AllenNLP, you can use the included "run" script, which provides a command-line interface to common functionality around training and evaluating models.

 ```
-$ allennlp/run
+$ python -m allennlp.run
-usage: run [command]
+usage: run.py [command]

 Run AllenNLP